 “Men have really been (the ones) who’ve run state houses, governorships, presidencies, and some issues that are just about women have gotten shortchanged and that’s because it’s not in men’s everyday consciousness,” she told Newsweek.

-There are several methods to use cannabis for Dysmenorrhea.
-Smoking is the most common.
+There are several methods to use cannabis for Dysmenorrhea and smoking is the most common.
 Some advocates suggest vaping as a less harmful method, though there is some science to show it still is hard on the body.
 The company Foria sells cannabis suppositories in California and Colorado.
 And Whoopi Goldberg is on the case.